jhigatzberger/lean-api/README.md

 # lean-api

-A type-safe, lightweight API handler library for TypeScript that provides Zod validation, authentication guards, and response helpers for building robust REST APIs.
+A type-safe, lightweight API handler library for Nextjs using TypeScript that provides Zod validation, authentication guards, and response helpers for building robust REST APIs.

 ## Features